dragos-efy/efy/README.md

 # EFY UI
 Customisable, convergent, transparent, modular, futuristic css / js framework that can be added to your own web / local apps & websites

-## IMPORTANT!
-There's a problem with uploading files, ignore the current structure until the problem gets fixed, which is when you won't see this disclaimer anymore

 ## How to use it
-Add the `efy_ui` folder in your project & the following html lines:
+Add the `efy` folder in your project & the following html lines:

 ```
 <link rel="stylesheet" href="./efy/efy.css">